yhamami/mathed-pmp-workshop/index.md

 # Location

 The workshop will take place in Room SCH001 of the [Schofield Building](https://maps.lboro.ac.uk/?l=schofield).
-Coffee and lunch breakes will be in the room opposite to it.
+Coffee and lunch breaks will be in the room opposite to it.

-# Online Attendance
+# Online Attendance & Live Stream

-We will make it possible to attend the meeting online.
-Instructions on how to attend will be communicated after registration.
+The workshop will be streamed live on StreamYard [here](https://streamyard.com/watch/3f66Fp3jzUgP) (recommended) and YouTube [here](https://www.youtube.com/@LboroCMC/streams).

 # Registration